...there’s no better way to get people emotionally invested in your athletes and entertainers than by sharing their voices and telling their stories.

 Hop on your favorite social media feed and scroll through the posts of a competitor.
 Does the content emotionally connect with you?
 Probably not.

-I argue that most creatives in sports and entertainment focus their time on crafting content to engage their most familiar customers.
+Most creatives in sports and entertainment focus their time on crafting content to engage their most familiar customers.
 And that’s a problem.

-We fall victim to examining past peak impressions, engagements, video views—whatever analytic styles a fashionable argument to continue duplicating subject matter we think will replicate those swells.
+We fall victim to examining peak impressions, engagements, video views—whatever analytic styles a fashionable argument to continue duplicating subject matter we think will replicate those swells.
 We target lookalikes of our customer profile without consideration for how scarce that population may be in our market.
 We, instead, should cater to the audience that will provide the highest return on investment.

 The most important key performance indicator (KPI) for any organization is brand loyalty.
 Not social media impressions or lead conversions.
 Not abandoned shopping carts or email open rates.
 Not unique mobile app users or even [gasp!] revenue.